 Barriers to market entry associated with economies of scale and scope, vertical integration, sunk costs, and barriers to switching continue to hold back new entrants from competing at par with GO plc., especially in the absence of regulation.
-Barriers to switching, on the other hand, neutralize countervailing buyer power which in turn reinforces the incumbent's market position.
+Barriers to switching, on the other hand, tend to neutralize countervailing buyer power which in turn has lead to the incumbent's market position.